La Fada Morgana (Catalan folk tale): Catalan-speaking areas

+According to Catalan philologist Caterina Valriu, the tale type was "rarely" found in continental Spain, but has "numerous" variants in the Balearic Islands.
+Indeed, other Catalan variants of the tale type were located in Mallorca, Catalunya and Eivissa.
+Scholar Carme Oriol, however, noted that the two tales printed by Amades are dependent on the Balearic tales collected by Alcover.
+According to Oriol, the Balearic tales form its own ecotype in the islands, which she catalogued as type 425**A, "La Fada Morgana".
+Similarly, Swahn, in his monograph about Cupid and Psyche, considered that these tales represented a local Catalan tale type, derived from fragmentary versions of his tale type 425A, which has the heroine's tasks for the witch.

+Juana and Fairy Mariana

-In another Mallorcan tale titled Na Juana i la fada Mariana ("Juana and Fairy Mariana"), a poor man has a beautiful daughter named Joana, who he boasts is wiser than Fada Mariana, the queen.
+In a Mallorcan tale collected by Alcover in his series Aplec de rondalles mallorquines d'en Jordi des Racó with the title Na Juana i la fada Mariana ("Juana and Fairy Mariana"), a poor man has a beautiful daughter named Joana, who he boasts is wiser than Fada Mariana, the queen.
 A queen's servant hears the boast and reports back to the monarch, who sends for the girl and her father.
-Fairy Mariana has a son named Bernadet, who also possesses powers like his mother, and falls in love with Na Juana, promising to help her if she calls him with a command.
+Fairy Mariana buys Juana from her father and makes the girl the new servant at the palace.
+Fairy Mariana has a son named Bernadet, who also possesses powers like his mother, and falls in love with Na Juana.
+One day, the prince gives her a pair of gloves and promises to help her if she calls him with a command.
 Later, Fairy Mariana orders Na Juana to wash a pile of black wool white, for Bernat's upcoming wedding.
-Na Juana cries over the task; Bernadet appears and, after hearing her plea, summons an army of small men and women to fulfill the task.
+Na Juana cries over the task, but summons the owner of the gloves.
+Bernadet appears to and, after hearing her plea, summons an army of small men and women to fulfill the task.
+Before Bernadet leaves, he advises Juana to deny having had his help, by saying she has never seen him.
+Fairy Mariana sees the task is done and accuses Juana of doing it with her son's help, but, just as he instructed, she denies having even met him.
 Next, the queen gives the girl tons of hemp and wool, and orders her to spin them and sew a garment for her son.
-Lastly, she orders the girl to mend, fold and wash every clothe in the castle.
+Juana summons Bernadet by the gloves and he helps her again by summoning small men and women to perform the task.
+Lastly, she orders the girl to mend, fold and wash every clothe in the castle, which is done again with Bernadet's help.
 Seeing Na Juana fulfilled every task she forced on her - despite the girl's adamant denial of her son's involvement -, Fairy Mariana explodes in anger, and Bernadet marries Na Juana.
+According to Alcover, the tale was provided by a native of Ciutat de Mallorca, Dona Catalina Tomás Pinya, mother of Mn.
+Juan Aguiló.
+The tale was also classified as type 425B, "El desencantament del príncep: les tasques de la bruixa".